Township and Range System: How Legal Land Descriptions Work

 How do I convert a legal description to GPS coordinates?

-Use Township America's free converter.
-Enter your section, township, range, and meridian (or county/state), and the tool will calculate the latitude and longitude coordinates instantly.
+Use Township America's converter.
+Enter your section, township, range, and meridian (or county and state), and the tool returns the latitude and longitude coordinates instantly.
+You can also do reverse lookups — enter GPS coordinates to get the legal land description.

 How big is a township?